diegomarquez/game-builder/README.md

         + Fixed Polygon ( Done )
     * Input ( DONE )
     * Timers
-        + Method to deatroy all callbacks of a timer when it is removed and destroyed
+        + Method to destroy all callbacks of a timer when it is removed and destroyed ( DONE )
-        + Utility method to perform that object destruction
+        + Utility method to perform that object destruction ( DONE )
     * State Machine
     * Delegates
         + Overview on all the callbacks available to game_object